 Registration will open April 1, 2024 and early bird registration rates will be available until December 31st, 2023.
 Please email firstname.lastname@example.org if you would like to be notified when registration opens for this program.

 Mindful Self-Compassion (MSC) is an evidence-based training program designed to cultivate the skill of self-compassion.
-Based on the groundbreaking research of Dr Kristin Neff (PhD) and the clinical expertise of Christopher Germer (psychologist), MSC teaches core principles and practices that enable participants to respond to difficult moments in their lives with kindness, care, and understanding.
+Based on the groundbreaking research of Dr. Kristin Neff (Ph.D.) and the clinical expertise of Christopher Germer (psychologist), MSC teaches core principles and practices that enables us to respond to difficult moments in their lives with kindness, care, and understanding.

 What To Expect

+Program activities include learning sessions, experiential exercises, guided meditations, group discussions, and personal reflection time.
+Participants are invited to directly experience self-compassion and learn practices that evoke self-compassion in daily life.
 MSC is primarily a compassion training program, although mindfulness is the foundation of self-compassion.
 MSC is also not psychotherapy insofar as the emphasis of MSC is on building emotional resources rather than addressing old wounds.
 Positive change occurs naturally as we develop the capacity to be with ourselves in a kinder, more compassionate way.

 It is said that “love reveals everything unlike itself.”
 While some difficult emotions may arise when practicing self-compassion, we are committed to providing a safe, supportive environment for this process to unfold, and to making the journey interesting and enjoyable for everyone.

 No previous experience with mindfulness or meditation is required to attend MSC.
 To insure safety, participants are asked to provide background information when they register for the program.